Phileosopher/commonplace/body-health-treatments.md

 ## Carefully consider institutionalized medical treatments

-Most of the afflictions have simply been renamed or localized from their origin to their symptoms:
+Most of the afflictions have simply been renamed or localized from their origin to their symptoms.

-- Polio became viral meningitis
+- Polio: viral meningitis
-- Scarlet fever became strep throat
+- Scarlet fever: strep throat
-- Consumption became tuberculosis
+- Consumption: tuberculosis
-- Diptheria became a respiratory infection
+- Diptheria: respiratory infection
-- Scurvy is now Vitamin C deficiency
+- Scurvy: Vitamin C deficiency
-- Rickets is now Vitamin D deficiency
+- Rickets: Vitamin D deficiency
-- Spanish flu now can be pneumonia or ARDS
+- Spanish flu: pneumonia or ARDS

 Not all vaccines are the same: